Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Well then. *Trust* her!
 That’s what a relationship’s built on!"

 Hoeff sighed.
-It felt…good, really.
+It felt... good, really.
 Having dudes who cared, even if it also hurt. "...Alright.
 I get it."

 Satisfied, Yan flipped them both over like toys, hung them over the branch and then, to Hoeff’s horror, jumped down.